-\emph{Formulas} of $\PIL$ are as follows (unchanged from $\lbpol$):\ Here, we assume a supply of (names of) atoms, denoted typically by $a$---the markers $-$ and $+$ for polarity are added to the atom (name) as superscripts, giving rise to negative resp.\ positive atoms.
-The symbols $\perp$, $\wedge$ and $\vee$ obviously stand for falsity, conjunction and disjunction, $\impl$ stands for implication, and $\uparrow$ and $\downarrow$ are polarity shifts (as they are commonly denoted in the literature).
-We call right formulas or R-formulas positive formulas and negative atoms.
-The set of formulas is thus partitioned in two ways: into negative and positive formulas, and into composite negative and right formulas.
-The second partitioning plays an important role in $\PIL$, more than in $\lbpol$.
-We also use the notion of left formulas or L-formulas: they are either negative formulas or positive atoms.
+Here, as for \ipl, we assume a supply of names of atoms, denoted typically by $a$, and the markers $-$ and $+$ for polarity are added to the atom name as superscripts, giving rise to negative resp.\ positive atoms (for a given name $a$, $a^-$ and $a^+$ are distinct atoms).
+The symbols $\uparrow$ and $\downarrow$ are polarity shifts (as they are commonly denoted in the literature).